 It depends on what methodology and protocol is being used for the fit test.

-Under the INDG479 protocol for QNFT-CNC, all fit test exercises must be passed which addresses the potential situation described above.
+- The INDG479 protocol for QNFT-CNC, requires that all fit test exercises must be passed which addresses the potential situation described above.

 In a QNFT-CNP fit test, a failed fit test exercise may be reattempted where there is an obvious issue affecting the result.
 This may be an obvious gap in the seal, hair obstructing the seal, the fit test subject had trouble adequately hold their breath or operating the trigger.
 Diligence should be paid to addressing these potential factors prior to starting the fit test.
 If after two (2) attempts a fit is unable to be achieved a new respirator style or size should be selected and a new fit test undertaken.